-Business 1 - Business Technology (Microsoft Certification Available)
+Business I - Business Technology (Microsoft Certification Available)

 Description: This course will focus on the programs within Microsoft Office to create business documents, while also featuring emerging technologies and social media.
 Students will learn to use technology to maximize their productivity, efficiency, and career potential.
 Students will also learn how businesses are capitalizing on social media trends and how to leverage social media for professional purposes.
 Throughout the course, Internet safety, etiquette, and social implications will be addressed to help establish students as responsible digital citizens.
 Web design and computer programming may be included as time allows.
-At the end of this course, students will be prepared to take the Microsoft Office Specialist Certification Exam, offered for free through FHS.
-(This Course is in the process of being accepted for Dual Enrollment with CCC and students may receive college credit.)
-Fee required.
+At the end of this course, students will be prepared to take the Microsoft Office Specialist Certification Exam Fee required.

-Business 2 - Business and Finance
+Business II - Business and Finance